 One of our favorite adventure travel destinations in Europe is Lake Garda, Italy’s largest lake.
 If you look at a map of Lake Garda, it’s wide at the bottom and narrows at the top – and the northernmost section, belonging to the Trentino region, is where the fun is really at!

-Adventure travellers can also take to the waters in the Scottish Highlands.
-There are companies which offer kayaking, canoeing, river rafting and tubing and, of course, you can take your own devices into the turquoise seas of Mellon Udrigle or Clachtoll.
+Adventure travelers can also take to the waters in the Scottish Highlands.
+There are companies that offer kayaking, canoeing, river rafting and tubing and, of course, you can take your own devices into the turquoise seas of Mellon Udrigle or Clachtoll.
 We may not see the sun as often as the Maldives but we certainly have beaches that can compete with theirs.

 Hvar Island is a Croatian jewel with so much natural beauty it is hard not to want to be outside and hike.
 There are many great hiking trails around the island you could spend a whole week here covering just a few.
 Rock climbing and cliff diving are also great adventures to have in the Mediterranean.
 And the clue turquoise waters make Hvar a great destination to try your hand at diving and snorkeling.
 However, one of my favorite activities to do on the island was rent a kayak our and explore the 21 islands that make up the Pakleni Islands.